 After a few days of safari in East Africa, we were looking forward to a slower pace of travel and some Rest and Relaxation.
-As we got to the last part of our African Adventure, I’m so glad we planned to spend some some in the winelands near Cape Town, South Africa.
+As we got to the last part of our African Adventure, I’m so glad we planned to spend some in the winelands near Cape Town, South Africa.
 Part of Virgin Limited Edition, Sir Richard Branson’s collection of unique retreats and luxury hotels Mont Rochelle Franschhoek is a stunning property located in the most beautiful part of South Africa in the Western Cape.
-After dropping our daughter who was starting her 5 week internship at the Cape Town University we drove through the scenic wine country for a weekend of wine tasting and relaxing in Franschhoek.
-In the Afrikaans language Franschhoek means ‘French corner’ which as the name suggest was once a French enclave and that it was the town reminded me of, our trip to Provence, France.
+After dropping our daughter who was starting her 5-week internship at the Cape Town University we drove through the scenic wine country for a weekend of wine tasting and relaxing in Franschhoek.
+In the Afrikaans language, Franschhoek means ‘French corner’ which as the name suggests was once a French enclave and that it was the town reminded me of our trips to Napa Valley and Provence, France.

 We were picked up at our Hotel, Taj Cape Town in a van for our drive to the winelands.
-En-route we stopped at Stellenbosch for a quick peek at the cafe lined Church street and made our way to Mont Rochelle in time for lunch at the Country Kitchen.
-It was pleasant hour’s drive from the city.
+En-route we stopped at Stellenbosch for a quick peek at the cafe-lined Church Street and made our way to Mont Rochelle in time for lunch at the Country Kitchen.
+It was a pleasant hour’s drive from the city.
 Cape Town’s wine country has more than a few grand wineries and tasting rooms that a weekend is absolutely not enough to explore it all.
 We decided to take it easy for this trip and just sample a couple and enjoy some downtime.

 Over the years, this beautiful boutique estate in the shadows of the magnificent Klein Dassenberg Mountains was owned by Erwin Schnitzler and Miko Rwayitare.
 In 1940, Abraham Michelson purchased this land which housed twenty large oak vats in the cellar, the majority of vines having been planted at the turn of the century.
 Michelson then started Franschhoek Winery after the second world war with Italian farmers.
 Currently owned by Sir Richard Branson, the property has a subtle and understated luxury vibe.